 - Under ARCHIVED - TBS Contracting Policy Notice 1996-2,

-"Aboriginal Population" means
+"Indigenous Population" means

 - Mandatory Set-Asides:

-- Contracting officers must insert SACC Manual clause A3002T in bid solicitations for procurements that have been set aside under PSAB, when the procurement would have been otherwise subject to one or more trade agreements.
+- Contracting officers must insert SACC Manual clause A3002T in bid solicitations for procurements that have been set aside under PSIB, when the procurement would have been otherwise subject to one or more trade agreements.

 - In applying the Canadian Content Policy under a set-aside procurement, it must be recognized that there are two levels of certification.
-The first level of certification will be to qualify the supplier(s) as eligible for consideration, i.e., a supplier must provide certification that it is an Aboriginal business.
+The first level of certification will be to qualify the supplier(s) as eligible for consideration, i.e., a supplier must provide certification that it is an Indigenous business.

-- A bid/offer/arrangement for a set aside procurement, which includes the Canadian content provision, must be reviewed initially to determine whether the supplier has provided the necessary certificate that it is an Aboriginal business.
+- A bid/offer/arrangement for a set aside procurement, which includes the Canadian content provision, must be reviewed initially to determine whether the supplier has provided the necessary certificate that it is an Indigenous business.
 Bids/offers/arrangements meeting this basic certification are then assessed according to the stated Canadian content criteria.

 The notification must include the following information: